Bruce Wayne (1989 film series character): Catwoman and Penguin's plot

 With Shreck's backing, the Penguin officially announces his plans to run for Mayor of Gotham City.
 Soon afterward, Wayne and Kyle discover that Cobblepot attempted to frame Batman by kidnapping the Ice Princess (Cristi Conaway), who was to relight the tree, and leaving behind a batarang.
 While Batman investigates the kidnapping, the Red Triangle Gang sabotages the Batmobile to allow the Penguin remote control access.
 Batman finds the Ice Princess standing on the edge of a rooftop, but the Penguin arrives and startles the girl by opening one of his trick umbrellas and releasing a swarm of bats, which knocks her off the roof to her death.
 She lands on the button to light the tree, causing a mass swarm of bats to attack the onlookers.
 Batman is forced to flee, now the chief suspect in the murder.

 Batman returns to the Batmobile, but the car, having been hacked by the Penguin, takes him on a destructive joyride, though Batman is able to disable the signal and escape.
 With Alfred's help, Batman hacks into the Gotham Plaza's speakers during one of the Penguin's speeches and plays a recording of the villain bragging about having manipulated the entire city, causing a backlash from the crowd.
 At Shreck's masked ball, Kyle tells Wayne her plans to kill Shreck, and the two deduce each other's secret identities.
 At that moment, the Penguin crashes through the floor of the room, announcing his plans to kill all of the first-born sons of Gotham and take Shreck hostage.
 Batman arrives and interrogates Penguin's right-hand man, learning of the Penguin's hideout underneath the Arctic World exhibit at the abandoned Gotham Zoo.

 Batman discovers that the Penguin plans to massacre Gotham by sending his penguins to fire missiles at the city.
 With Pennyworth's help, Batman reprograms the penguins to fire upon the Penguin's hideout.
 Batman and Penguin fight until the Penguin falls into the toxic waters in the sewer; the mortally injured Penguin make a futile attempt to kill Batman before succumbing to his wounds.
 Batman attempts to stop Catwoman from killing Shreck and reveals his secret identity.
 Catwoman kills Shreck by kissing him with a Taser in her mouth before she mysteriously disappears.
 After the GCPD seizes the Penguin's destroyed lair, Wayne finds Kyle's black cat, Miss Kitty, in an alleyway, as a very much alive Catwoman watches him from a rooftop while the Bat Signal shines in the sky.

 Joel Schumacher films

 Early life

 While the previous films are used as a backstory, Batman's origin is expanded with more details.
-After his parents' funeral, Bruce finds his father's diary.
-During a storm, he ran away and discovers a cave filled with bats on the family grounds.
+After his parents' wake, Bruce finds his father's diary.
+During a storm, he ran away with the diary and falls into a cave filled with bats on the family grounds.